weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 **Example**: If an employee completes the 3 years by 15th of June, his leave accrual should be 15 days with 22 working days and rest with 24 working Days.

-In both ESS and HR Works Leave application, leave balance need to show as per the above accrual method.
+In both ESS and HROn Leave application, leave balance need to show as per the above accrual method.
 The client needs to show the leave balance as of leave start date

 For this, a new parameter (**Apply Prorata Calculation in Vacation**) is added to **Application parameter >>** **LV-1**.
 If the value of this parameter is set to ‘Yes’, leave days will be accrued based on pro-data basis.
 Leave balance in leave application will be shown as per this accrual method.